 Red Palm Oil – 2 years

 Add this oil to your cold process soap to create firm bars.
 It also adds a beautiful orange color.
-This palm oil comes from a supplier that’s part of the Roundtable on Sustainable Palm Oil.
-It can be used up to 33%, but we recommend it around 15% because it can stain molds and the skin.
+The oil can be used up to 33%, but we recommend it around 15% because it can stain molds and the skin.

 Rice Bran Oil – 2 years

 You’ll love the way this oil feels in handmade soap.
 It’s rich in vitamin E and antioxidants, and it has a thick and moisturizing consistency that’s similar to olive oil.
 It can be used up to 100% in cold process soap, but the bar will be soft and have small lather.
 We recommend using rice bran oil around 20%.

 Those with dry or mature skin will love rosehip seed oil.
 It’s rich in vitamins A and C, and it feels hydrating on the skin.
 It has a lightweight and non-greasy consistency.
 Try it in cold process around 10%.